-About Our Food
+About Our Regenerative Food + Farm Model

 Our teachers engage students in an “eco-gastronomic” curriculum.
 By actively involving students in all aspects of the food cycle, Wholesome Generation is an education program that instills the knowledge and values needed to build a humane and sustainable future.
 Our School integrates organic gardening, cooking, and sharing meals and snacks into the core curriculum.
 We use food traditions to teach, nurture, and empower all students.